Spacetime Instability and Quantum Gravity as Low Energy Effective Field Theory: Renormalization and effective action for gravity

 where ${ S }_{ \rm HG }$ is the higher-derivative gravitational action,

 with the higher-derivative curvature couplings $a_{1,2,3,\dots }$ and $S_{\rm matter}$ is the matter action.
-The gravitational quantum corrections express gravitational vacuum polarization or quantum particle creation and they are usually written as the divergent quantum corrections.
-These higher-derivative terms and couplings $a_{1,2,3,\dots }$ are indispensable for the renormalization to eliminate the one-loop divergences.

-For instance, one-loop divergent corrections from the scalar field are calculated by using Schwinger-DeWitt method and dimensional regularization as follows~\cite{Gorbar:2002pw}:
+These higher-derivative terms and couplings $a_{1,2,3,\dots }$ are indispensable for the renormalization to eliminate one-loop divergences.
+For instance, one-loop divergent corrections from scalar fields are calculated by using Schwinger-DeWitt method and dimensional regularization as follows~\cite{Gorbar:2002pw}:

-where $\mu$ is the subtraction scale, $\epsilon$ is the regularization parameter and $\gamma$ is the Euler's constant, and $m$ and $\xi$ is the mass and non-minimal coupling of the scalar field.
-These divergences can be absorbed by the (bare) coupling constants of the gravitational action, Eq.~(\ref{eq:gravity}) and Eq.~(\ref{eq:higher}), and therefore, one can get the renormalized finite constants.
-For instance, proceeding to the renormalization, we obtain the renormalized cosmological constant as follows,
+where $\mu$ is the subtraction scale, $\epsilon$ is the regularization parameter and $\gamma$ is the Euler's constant, and $m$ or $\xi$ is the mass or non-minimal coupling of the scalar field.
+The higher-derivative corrections written as divergent quantum corrections express gravitational vacuum polarization or quantum particle creation.
+These divergences can be absorbed by (bare) coupling constants of the gravitational action of Eq.~(\ref{eq:gravity}) and Eq.~(\ref{eq:higher}).
+Hence, we get renormalized coupling constants.